-Table 2.3 provides a breakdown of the available annual pumping capacity and planned groundwater pumping for the first six months of the 2015-16 runoff year by wellfield.
+Table 2.3 provides a breakdown of available annual pumping capacity and planned groundwater pumping for the first six months of the 2015-16 runoff year by wellfield.
 Pursuant to Water Agreement Section V.D, LADWP shall submit a plan for the second six months of the runoff year on or about October 20, 2015.
 Table 2.3 also shows the monitoring sites in ON status as of April 2015, the wells associated with the ON status monitoring sites, and the exempt wells in each wellfield.
-Approximately 128,800 acre-feet of water are available for groundwater pumping from Owens Valley wellfields under the terms of the Water Agreement during the 2015-16 runoff year.
-LADWP plans to pump between approximately 36,800 and 52,600 acre-feet during the first six months of the 2015-16 runoff year.
-Groundwater pumping during the first six months of the 2015-16 runoff year will provide water for Owens Valley uses, while no water is planned to be delivered to Haiwee Reservoir for eventual transport to the city during this period.
-For the entire 2015-16 runoff year, LADWP anticipates the total acre-feet of groundwater pumping to be in the range of the low 70,000's.
+Approximately 128,300 acre-feet of water are available for groundwater pumping from Owens Valley wellfields under the terms of the Water Agreement during the 2015-16 runoff year.
+LADWP plans to pump between 36,250 and 49,020 acre-feet during the first six months of the 2015-16 runoff year.
+Groundwater pumping during the first six months of the 2015-16 runoff year will provide water for Owens Valley uses, while no water is planned to be delivered to Haiwee Reservoir for eventual delivery to the city during this period.
+For the entire 2015-16 runoff year, LADWP anticipates the total groundwater pumping to be in the range of approximately 70,000 acre-feet.